We have put together a packet detailing important information and responsibilities for CLP students.

 Rescheduling will be permitted if there are available times and if the students notify the Critical Languages Program 48 hours prior to their scheduled exam.
 For example, if a student is scheduled on Wednesday, October 11th at 4:30 pm, they may reschedule their exam if they notify the CLP office by Monday, October 9th before 4:30 pm.

 If a student has missed his/her scheduled exam time, a student will be allowed to schedule a makeup exam but will only be allowed to score up to 50% on such exam.
 If the student does not show up for the makeup exam, he/she will lose the opportunity to take the exam.
 Make-up Exams should be done within a week from the originally scheduled time slot.
 No rescheduling of Make-up Exam will be allowed without a valid reason.

-If the student provides verifiable evidence for why he/she missed the original exam date/time, the Critical Languages Program will allow the student to be able to score higher than 50% on their make-up exam.
+If the student provides verifiable evidence for why he/she missed the original exam date/time, AND contacts the CLP office in advance of their scheduled exam, the Critical Languages Program will allow the student to be able to score higher than 50% on their make-up exam.

 Valid reasons include serious illness or injury of student him/herself, family emergency and University-sponsored events/activities.
 The official documents should be handed in at the time of rescheduling/make-up request.
 In addition, the three circumstances listed below will be considered valid reasons for Final exam only per UA Final examination regulations (https://www.registrar.arizona.edu/courses/final-examination-regulations-and-information):

 9. A student having two or more exams scheduled for the same time period will take the exam in the course with the largest total enrollment.
 The student must then arrange with the instructor of the other course to schedule a make-up exam at the earliest possible time during the final exam period.